Penmanshiel Tunnel: Collapse

-It is estimated that approximately 20 m of the tunnel arch collapsed, with the resultant rock fall filling 30 m of the tunnel from floor to roof and totally enveloping a dumper truck and a JCB, along with the two men operating them.
-The thirteen other people working inside the tunnel at the time of the collapse were able to escape successfully, but despite the efforts of rescuers (including a specialised mine rescue team) it was not possible to reach the two operators or to recover their bodies.
+It is estimated that approximately 20 m of the tunnel arch collapsed, with the resultant rockfall filling 30 m of the tunnel from floor to roof and burying a dumper truck and an excavator, along with the two men operating them.
+The 13 other people working inside the tunnel at the time of the collapse were able to escape, but despite the efforts of rescuers (including a specialised mine rescue team) it was not possible to reach the two operators or to recover their bodies.

 Official report

-An official HM Railway Inspectorate report was prepared by Lieutenant Colonel I.K.A.
-McNaughton and released on 2 August 1983.
-The report concluded that it was impossible to be certain as to the cause of the collapse as access could not be gained to the collapsed portion of the tunnel, and also because investigations into the remaining tunnel structure made no significant findings.
+An official HM Railway Inspectorate report was prepared by Lieutenant Colonel I. K. A. McNaughton and released on 2 August 1983.
+The report concluded that, without access to the collapsed portion of the tunnel, it was impossible to be certain as to the "actual cause" of the collapse.